 For years, satellite internet has won the reputation of being a pricey, slow, last resort for internet.
 However, as satellite internet technology continues to improve, that’s no longer the case.

-With the launch of more advanced, lower-orbiting satellites, previous shortcomings of satellite internet — slow speeds, high latency and high pricing — are likely soon to be frustrations of the past.
+With the launch of more advanced, low Earth orbit (LEO) satellites, previous shortcomings of satellite internet — slow speeds, high latency and high pricing — are likely soon to be frustrations of the past.

 Satellite internet already outperforms dial-up and some DSL services, but emerging technologies could bring satellite internet up to par with cable or fiber internet capabilities.

-Plus, satellite internet is available virtually everywhere while cable internet only reaches about 89% of the U.S. and fiber only about 29%, according to the Federal Communications Commission.
+Improved satellite internet service will have greater impact on those who live in rural areas where cable or fiber-optic is not available.
+Cable internet covers about 89% of the U.S. while fiber is available to only about 41%, according to the Federal Communications Commission (FCC), indicating that millions of Americans are likely underserved when it comes to broadband.
 Instead of being the “last resort” for an internet connection, satellite internet is quickly becoming an internet option as viable as DSL, cable or fiber.

 Is satellite internet a good option?

-Currently, satellite internet is a great option for residents of rural or suburban areas who may not have access to fiber internet or a decent cable connection.
+Currently, satellite internet is a great option for residents of rural or suburban areas.
 Along with basically unlimited availability, satellite internet also offers Wi-Fi connectivity and speeds fast enough for streaming services, such as Netflix.

 Benefits of satellite internet

-In order to launch so many satellites, SpaceX will make use of their reusable rockets, which can carry up to 3 satellites per launch.
-Furthermore, OneWeb claims automation will enable them to manufacture up to 3 satellites per day, at a cost of only about $1 million per satellite whereas a normal single communications satellite could cost as much as $150 million.
+In order to launch so many satellites, SpaceX will make use of its reusable rockets, which can carry up to three satellites per launch.
+Furthermore, OneWeb claims automation will enable them to manufacture up to three satellites per day, at a cost of only about $1 million per satellite whereas a normal single communications satellite could cost as much as $150 million.
+Lower initial and ongoing operating costs could help lower the price of satellite internet for consumers.

 These new satellites will be capable of delivering speeds rivaling other connection types, and their lower proximity to Earth will minimize latency issues.